Comparing Visual Manufacturing vs Business Central

 Let’s look at each of these areas of comparison below.

 Comparing Visual Manufacturing vs Dynamics NAV is like comparing a K-Car with a Tesla.
 Microsoft is investing hundreds of millions (really billions) in their cloud technology platforms, and Business Central is part of that investment and benefits greatly from it.
-Cloud manufacturing ERP systems like Business Central for manufacturing have capabilities that simply can not be added to Visual.
-You can’t retrofit its technology to make it cloud.
-It needs to be rewritten from the ground up.

 We’ve created an InfoGraphic to show the differences between Visual Manufacturing vs Business Central in a more graphical form.
 We’re including the features that 95% of our past Visual Manufacturing customers would use or would be interested in having in an upgrade to new technology.